Blue Shrimp Plant, Blue Wax Flower

 KIWI BLUE Honeywort Seeds

-These incredibly attractive 24-30 inch plants produce a wealth of steel-blue bracts that frame rich purple-blue, nodding bell-shaped flowers from June to September.
-These blooms are loved by hummingbirds and bees.
-Easy to grow and an easy color to blend with other annuals and perennials.
+Incredibly attractive, 24-30 in. tall plants produce a wealth of steel-blue bracts that frame the nodding, rich purple-blue, bell-shaped flowers.
+Bloom is from June to September.
+Flowers are loved by hummingbirds and bees.
+Honeywort is a most agreeable garden companion, plants are easy to grow and flower color is easy to blend with other annuals and perennials.
+Plants self sow, are not invasive, and will be welcomed back to your garden year after year.
 A winter hardy perennial to zone 8, Kiwi Blue honeywort can be grown as an annual anywhere.
-Self-sows, is not invasive, and will be welcomed back to your garden year after year.

-Sow seeds in cell packs or flats, press into soil and barely cover.
+Plant Honeywort Seeds: Sow seeds in cell packs or flats, press into soil and barely cover.
 Kept at 70°F., germination is in 5-21 days.
-Transplant into the garden 10-12 inches apart after all danger of frost.
+Transplant seedlings into the garden 10-12 in. apart after all danger of frost.

-Comments: Full or part sun.
-Tolerates heat.
-Will accept a wide varietiy of soils as long as drainage is good.
+Grow Honeywort: Full or part sun.
+Plants tolerate heat.
+Will accept a wide variety of soils as long as drainage is good.
 Decidedly drought tolerant, plants grow larger, bloom heavier with average water.
 Location and soil impact ultimate size.
-Given full sun, rich soil, ample water, can reach 4 feet high.
-In sun, lean soil, with little water, plants rarely top 2 feet.
-In shade, they will be shorter still.
-Provide good cut flowers when stems are singed with a match or plunged into boiling water.
-Deer resistant.
-Attracts bees and hummingbirds.
+Given full sun, rich soil, ample water, honeywort can reach 4 ft. high.
+In sun, lean soil, with little water, plants rarely top 2 ft.
+In shade, honeywort will be shorter still.
+Good cut flowers when stems are singed with a match or plunged into boiling water.
+Flowers attract bees and hummingbirds.
+Plants are deer resistant.